PainfulDiodes/BeanPort/README.md

 | 0     | STATUS | read-only  | bit 0 = read-available, bit 1 = write-ready (matches the 6850 ACIA's RDRF/TDRE convention) |
 | 1     | DATA   | read/write | write = byte to send to the host; read = byte received from the host                       |

 "Read" and "Write" are from the target system's point of view.
 Which two actual port numbers these land on is a property of the target system's own address decoder — see the schematic for the specific mapping used there as an example.
-The decoder / glue logic provides enable (EN#) and R/W signals.
-For a Z80 system, RD# would be mapped to R/W.
+The decoder / glue logic provides an enable (EN#) signal, plus whatever logic the target's own bus needs to produce R/W. For a Z80 target: RD# maps directly to R/W.

 Reading DATA when none is available returns `0x00`.

 ### Signal path

-A byte crosses through the several stages:
+A byte crosses through several stages:

 **Target → host**

 1. Target asserts write, drives the data bus
-2. An address decoder / glue logic selects BeanPort's register pair producing an EN# signal, a R/[W] signal, and passes A0 straight through as register-select (RS)
+2. An address decoder / glue logic selects BeanPort's register pair producing an EN# signal, a R/W signal, and passes A0 straight through as register-select (RS)
 3. Level shifters (5V → 3.3V, e.g. 74LVC245), relay the data bus and control signals to the Pico
 4. A Pico PIO (Programmable I/O) state machine samples the data bus the instant the EN# is asserted
 5. The byte is pushed to the PIO's own hardware FIFO